Physician Retirement Plan: Issues You Must Address Before Retirement

 Next, risk is an important consideration too!
 Some people are fine with “risk” (volatility) and some just cannot be invested in the market: a “good” annuity might be right for them.

-That advice depends on risk and fundedness is so important, it has its own blog: The Goldilocks Effect: Or, Why Standard Retirement Advice Is Usually Wrong.
+That advice depends on risk and fundedness is so important, it has its own blog: Why Standard Retirement Advice Is Usually Wrong.

 You must know your risk level and fundedness when thinking about retirement: does that advice apply to you?